Trying to Love You: Background

 In 2005, Trisha Yearwood released her first new collection of songs in several years.
 Her previous studio effort, Inside Out, was released in 2001 and produced the hit single "I Would've Loved You Anyway."
 Among the songs chosen for her new project would be "Trying to Love You."
-The song was cut in 2005 at the Sound Emporium Studio, located in Nashville, Tennessee.
+The song was cut in 2005 at the Sound Emporium Studios, located in Nashville, Tennessee.
 The session was produced by Garth Fundis, who was Yearwood's long-time producer.
 Additional sides for her upcoming album were also recorded during the same session.

 Critical reception

 "Trying to Love You" received positive reviews from critics and writers.
 Stephen Thomas Erlewine of Allmusic praised the song when reviewing Yearwood's 2005 album and compared it to that of her other 2005 hit: "...even those sweeping slow tunes are offset by such excellent ballads as the heartbroken "Trying to Love You" and the epic "Georgia Rain," which are pure country and lend the overall album a sweet, reflective quality."
 In September 2005, the song also received positive commentary from Billboard magazine when reviewing the same album.
 In comparison to the rest of the album, critics called it "achingly poignant."